rmattson1008/inside-outside-alg/README.md

 ________
 This time for this algorithm scales rapidy with the size of the sentence input.
-Some work arounds are to truncate each sentence to a short length or to mitigate the problem by using fine-to-course PCFG structures.
+Some work arounds are to truncate each sentence to a short length or to mitigate the problem by using fine-to-coarse PCFG structures.
 Another addition could be to automatically break a sentence into two separate subtrees if it is a certain length, and don't keep track of the relationship between all rules.